ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/02-meet-docker.md

 - "You will typically interact with Docker using the command line."
 ---
 ### Docker command line

+Start the Docker application that you installed in working through the setup instructions for this session.
+Note that this might not be necessary if your laptop is running Linux.

+The Docker application will usually provide a way for you to log in using the application's menu (macOS) or systray icon (Windows).
+This will require you to use your Docker Hub username and your password.

+> ## Determining your Docker Hub username
+> If you no longer recall your Docker Hub username, e.g., because you have been logging into the Docker Hub using your email address, you can find out what it is through the steps:
-- Open browser window on <http://hub.docker.com/>
+> - Open <http://hub.docker.com/> in a web browser window
-    - Sign In using email and password (don't tell us what it is)
+> - Sign-in using your email and password (don't tell us what it is)
-    - top-right screen will show your _username_ (mine's dme26)
+> - In the top-right of the screen you will see your username.
+Mine's `dme26`.
-- Start Docker app
-- Log in to docker hub using docker.app's menu
-    - successful login should un-grey "repositories" in the docker.app menu
-- Open terminal window
+{: .callout}

-- Run the following command in shell to check that Docker is installed:
+Now open a shell window, and run the following command in your shell to check that Docker is installed.
+I have appended the output that I see on my Mac, but the specific version is unlikely to matter much: it certainly does not have to precisely match mine.
 ~~~
 $ docker --version
 ~~~